microsoft/dotnet/dotnet-developer-projects.md

   * [Polly](https://github.com/App-vNext/Polly) - A resilience and transient-fault-handling library that allows developers to express policies such as Retry, Circuit Breaker, Timeout, Bulkhead Isolation, and Fallback in a fluent and thread-safe manner.
   * [Protobuf-net](https://github.com/mgravell/protobuf-net) - A .NET implementation of protobuf, allowing you to serialize your .NET objects efficiently and easily.
   * [Quick Diagram Tool for C#](https://github.com/realvizu/QuickDiagram) - Code visualization tool for C#.
+  * [RepoZ](https://github.com/awaescher/RepoZ) - A zero-conf git repository hub for Windows and macOS with Windows Explorer and CLI enhancements.
   * [scriptcs](https://github.com/scriptcs/scriptcs) - scriptcs makes it easy to write and execute C# with a simple text editor.
   * [Snoop WPF](https://github.com/cplotts/snoopwpf) - Snoop - The WPF Spy Utility
   * [Sql Bulk Copy Sync](https://github.com/WCOMAB/SqlBulkSync) - A lightweight, performant non-intrusive SQL Server data sync tool.